chrisshaji/Children-s-Museum/README.md

 # Children's Mueseum Exhibit
-A fun and interactive exhibit for the Children's Mueseum at Brazos Valley
+A fun and interactive exhibit for the Children's Museum at Brazos Valley

 ## Design Process
 The slider pieces had 3 main components: a r